-1 Health Insurance Bulletin 2020-08 reinstated, with limited exceptions, the provisions of Health Insurance Bulletin 2020-03, making effective through February 28, 2021 those provisions that had specified expiration dates.
-This Health Insurance Bulletin 2021-01 extends through May 31, 2021 the provisions of Health Insurance Bulletin 2020-08 that were scheduled to expire on February 28, 2021.
-The remaining provisions of Health Insurance Bulletin 2020-08 that were not associated with specific expiration dates continue to be in effect and are maintained in this Health Insurance Bulletin.
+&lt;sup>1 Health Insurance Bulletin 2021-01 extended the provisions of Health Insurance Bulletin 2020-08, making effective through May 31, 2021 those provisions that had specified expiration dates.
+This Health Insurance Bulletin 2021-03 extends through June 10, 2021 the provisions of Health Insurance Bulletin 2021-01 that were scheduled to expire on May 31, 2021.
+The remaining provisions of Health Insurance Bulletin 2020-01 that were not associated with specific expiration dates are maintained in this Health Insurance Bulletin and shall remain in effect for as long as Executive Order 20-29 (see footnote 3) remains in effect.

-2 Executive Order 20-02 declaring the State of Emergency due to the dangers to health and life posed by COVID-19 is currently in effect until March 17, 2021 (unless renewed, modified or terminated by a subsequent executive order) pursuant to Executive Order 21-14 issued on February 16, 2021 and titled "ONE HUNDRED AND TWENTIETH SUPPLEMENTAL EMERGENCY DECLARATION - EXTENSION OF EXECUTIVE ORDERS 20-02, 20-29 AND 20-39".
+&lt;sup>2 Executive Order 20-02 declaring the State of Emergency due to the dangers to health and life posed by COVID-19 is currently in effect until June 10, 2021 (unless renewed, modified or terminated by a subsequent executive order) pursuant to Executive Order 21-49 issued on May 12, 2021 and titled "ONE HUNDRED AND FIFTY-SECOND SUPPLEMENTAL EMERGENCY DECLARATION - EXTENSION OF EXECUTIVE ORDERS 20-02, 20-29 AND 20-39".

-3 Executive Order 20-29, "Promoting Better Coordination of Health Care Coverage" was extended until March 17, 2021(unless renewed, modified or terminated by a subsequent executive order) pursuant to Executive Order 21-14 issued on February 16, 2021 and titled "ONE HUNDRED AND TWENTIETH SUPPLEMENTAL EMERGENCY DECLARATION - EXTENSION OF EXECUTIVE ORDERS 20-02, 20-29 AND 20-39".
+&lt;sup>3 Executive Order 20-29, "Promoting Better Coordination of Health Care Coverage" was extended until June 10, 2021(unless renewed, modified or terminated by a subsequent executive order) pursuant to Executive Order 21-49 issued on May 12, 2021 and titled "ONE HUNDRED AND FIFTY-SECOND SUPPLEMENTAL EMERGENCY DECLARATION - EXTENSION OF EXECUTIVE ORDERS 20-02, 20-29 AND 20-39".

-Despite progress being made in some key areas, Rhode Island continues to suffer from the effects and challenges of the pandemic, including continued community spread and the identification in the United States of a growing number of new variants of the virus that causes COVID-19 that appear to spread more easily and quickly among people.
-As a result, continued efforts are necessary to slow the spread of COVID-19, to address the impact of COVID-19 on providers and consumers, and to lessen the strain on our healthcare system.
-This Bulletin therefore extends the instructions of Health Insurance Bulletin 2020-08 to health care entities and benefit determination review agents subject to OHIC's jurisdiction on how to implement the April 27, 2020 Executive Order and maintain compliance with Chapters 27-18.8 and 27-18.9 of the Rhode Island General Laws and regulations promulgated thereunder to ensure access to and continuity of care and the safety and welfare of beneficiaries.
+Significant progress has been made in Rhode Island against the Covid-19 virus.
+While conditions are improving, many challenges presented by the pandemic, including continued community spread and the identification in the United States of a growing number of new variants of the virus that causes COVID-19 and that appear to spread more easily and quickly among people, remain.
+As OHIC monitors the progress being made, at present it has determined that it is appropriate to continue the temporary measures of Health Insurance Bulletin 2021-01 through June 10, 2021 to slow the spread of COVID-19, to address the impact of COVID-19 on providers and consumers, and to lessen the strain on our healthcare system.
+This Bulletin therefore extends through June 10, 2021 the instructions of Health Insurance Bulletin 2021-01 to health care entities and benefit determination review agents subject to OHIC's jurisdiction on how to implement the April 27, 2020 Executive Order and maintain compliance with Chapters 27-18.8 and 27-18.9 of the Rhode Island General Laws and regulations promulgated thereunder to ensure access to and continuity of care and the safety and welfare of beneficiaries.
 Specifically, this bulletin provides temporary regulatory relief to entities under OHIC's jurisdiction as well as instruction to those entities regarding necessary temporary policies and procedures to adopt and follow to maintain adequate and responsive networks, remove unreasonable administrative barriers to providers' capacity to provide and be reasonably reimbursed for necessary covered services, and ensure beneficiaries have timely access to covered services during the State of Emergency.
 These temporary policies and procedures to be adopted and followed during the State of Emergency center around systemic changes, complaint processes, formularies, network adequacy policies and procedures, credentialing and recredentialing policies and procedures and provider contracting, notification requirements, referral requirements, and benefit determination review policies and practices.